Home » Marcella Thrash, 50: Son Convicted Of Her Murder

 He killed his mother just three days shy of his 27th birthday.

-Neighbors couldn’t believe that something such as this could occur on their block.
+Neighbors couldn’t believe something like this could occur on their block.
 They noted that Long, who lived with his mother, occasionally behaved strangely, but they never thought he was capable of murder.

 “I saw those crime neighborhood [watch signs], all the signs and I thought those were jokes, and now it kind of makes me want to be a part of that and take it a little more seriously,” said one neighbor.